kammitama5/kammitama5.github.io/_posts/2020-01-26-Sunday-January-26th.md

 - It means nothing, and there are just photos I found from back then.
 It's really cool to see how everything has evolved.
   I don't know exactly how I ended up here, and when people say "how did you get into computer science", it takes a minute.
   To me, it's all the same thing; wanting to be a maker and specifically, to do things that will make a difference; an optimism and desire to do good, and to be a creative.
-And that is why I'm exited and optimistic about the future.
+And that is why I'm excited and optimistic about the future.

 ## And that's it